U.S. pulls out of Open Skies treaty, Trump's latest treaty withdrawal

-WASHINGTON (Reuters) - The United States announced its intention on Thursday to withdraw from the 35-nation Open Skies treaty allowing unarmed surveillance flights over member countries, the Trump administration’s latest move to pull the United States from a major global treaty.
+WASHINGTON (Reuters) - The United States announced its intention on Thursday to withdraw from the 35-nation Open Skies treaty allowing unarmed surveillance flights over member countries, the Trump administration’s latest move to pull the country out of a major global treaty.

 The administration said Russia has repeatedly violated the pact’s terms.
 Senior officials said the pullout will formally take place in six months, based on the treaty’s withdrawal terms.

+“I think we have a very good relationship with Russia.
+But Russia didn’t adhere to the treaty.
+So until they adhere we will pull out,” U.S. President Donald Trump told reporters.

+He said there was a “very good chance we’ll make a new agreement or do something to put that agreement back together.”

-NATO allies - and other countries like Ukraine - have been pressing Washington not to withdraw from the treaty, and Trump’s decision could aggravate tensions within the alliance.
+NATO allies and other countries such as Ukraine have pressed Washington to remain in the treaty, and Trump’s decision could aggravate tensions within the alliance.

 The administration also pulled the United States out of the Intermediate-range Nuclear Forces Treaty with Russia last year.